waywardgeek/subset_sum_crypto/README.md

 is Alice's public key, which is 16KiB.
 The values `r`, `p`, and array `v` are Alice's private key.

-Is this blinding cryptographically secure?
-This crypto system is completely broken if an attacker finds `r` and `p`.
-Without knowing `r` and `p`, can the attacker guess the lower bits of a subset-sum of the `v` values?
-The hypothesis for this crypto system is that this problem is hard.

-For Bob to send Alice a 128-bit shared secret, he encodes it by summing the corresponding values in `b[0..127]`, and obfuscates the sum by picking randomly elements from `b[128..511]`.
+For Bob to send Alice a 118-bit shared secret, he encodes it by summing the corresponding values in `b[0..117]`, and obfuscates the sum by picking randomly elements from `b[118..511]`.
 Bob sends the resulting sum `s` to Alice.

 Alice then computes